IcaliaLabs/guides/happiness/README.md

 ### Share!

 Yeah, share the knowledge, talk at meetups, give conferences, transfer knowledge to a new icalier or someone you don't know!

+### Relax

+If you ever feel like you need to concentrate, or have a need to rest and refresh, there is a nice place called [selfcare.tech](http://selfcare.tech/) where you can find many tools which will help you take better care of yourself.